wimlouw/mynotes/content/post/2024-03-26-notes-on-llms/index.md

 ## Having fun with Large Language Models

 In 2023, I joined a small multidisciplinary [Data Science team](https://github.com/cityofcapetown/ds_team) at the City of Cape Town.
-In my new role, I've had the opportunity to take on a few Natural Language Processing (NLP) projects, which has included experimenting with applications of large language models (open-source and proprietary).
+In my new role, I've had the opportunity to work on a few Natural Language Processing (NLP) projects, which has included experimenting with applications of large language models (open-source and proprietary).
 Yes, working for government can be cutting-edge, and I'd encourage folks with stats, econ, social science and data science skills to consider the civil service.

 This has been a lot of fun --- I've learned how to work with text embeddings, to use various forms of semantic search, to implement retrieval augmented generation (RAG) workflows, and more.